-The biggest difference between 8003 and 8004 would be the auger.
-The 8003 comes with a standard white auger made with inferior material, not the GE Ultem plastic.
+The most significant difference between 8003 and 8004 would be the auger.
+The 8003 comes with the standard auger made with inferior material, not the GE Ultem plastic.

 It means that it is not as hard (Ultem augers are eight times harder) and it will wear out faster in the long run.
-If you don’t plan to juice every day then this is a viable option.
-The feed chute on the 8004 is slightly larger.
+If you don’t plan to juice every day, then this is a viable option.
+The opening on the 8004 is slightly larger.

-It only comes with a five-year warranty and doesn’t have the same Ultem auger and strainer as the other 5 juicers listed here so it may wear out faster.
+It only comes with a five-year warranty and doesn’t have the same Ultem auger and strainer as the other five slow masticating juicers listed here so it may wear out faster.